-- 1. This letter replaces the letter dated October 1, 2012, to all bodies of elders regarding child abuse and has been added to the list of policy letters cited in Index to Letters for Bodies of Elders (S-22).
-Please carefully study the entire letter.
-While the following information refers to an accused in the masculine gender and to the victim in the feminine gender, it applies equally when the genders are different.
-Similarly, references to parents apply equally to legal guardians. - 2.
+- 1. This letter replaces the letter dated August 1, 2016, to all bodies of elders regarding protecting minors from abuse and has been added to the list of policy letters cited in Index to Letters for Bodies of Elders (S-22).
+Please read the entire letter and take careful note of the updated direction outlined in paragraphs 3, 7, 13, and 14.
+Be sure to update your copy of the Shepherding textbook as outlined in paragraph 26.
+While the following information refers to an accused in the masculine gender and to the victim in the feminine gender, it applies equally regardless of the gender of the accused or the gender of the victim.
+References to parents and family heads apply equally to legal guardians. - 2.
 Child abuse includes the sexual or physical abuse of a minor.
 It would also include the extreme neglect of a minor by her parent.
 Child sexual abuse is a perversion and generally includes sexual intercourse with a minor; oral or anal sex with a minor; fondling the genitals, breasts, or buttocks of a minor; voyeurism of a minor; indecent exposure to a minor; or soliciting a minor for sexual conduct.
 Depending on the circumstances of the case, it may include involvement with child pornography or "sexting" with a minor.
 "Sexting" describes the sending of sexually explicit messages or images electronically. - 3.
 From the Bible's standpoint, child sexual abuse is a gross sin.
 (Deut.
 23:17, 18; Gal.
 5:19-21; ks10 chap.
 5 par.
 10; w97 2/1 p.
 29; g93 10/8 p.
 10, ftn.)
 Jehovah's Witnesses abhor child sexual abuse.
 (Rom.
-12:9) Thus, the congregation will not shield any perpetrator of such repugnant acts from the consequences of his sin. - 4.
-The Scriptures place the responsibility on parents for teaching and protecting their children.
-(Eph.
-6:4) As spiritual shepherds, elders can help parents to shoulder their Scriptural responsibility.
-Our publications and website contain much helpful information to assist parents.-w10 11/1 p.
-13; w08 10/1 p.
-21; g 10/07 pp. 3-11; lr pp. 170-171; g99 4/8 pp. 8-11; g97 4/8 p.
-14; w96 12/1 pp. 13-14 pars.
-18-19; fy pp. 61-62 pars.
-24-26; g93 10/8 pp. 5-13; g85 1/22 pp. 3-10.
+12:9) Thus, the congregation will not shield any perpetrator of such repugnant acts from the consequences of his sin.
+The congregation's handling of an accusation of child sexual abuse is not intended to replace the secular authority's handling of the matter.
+(Rom.
+13:1-4)